All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will side effects get worse when my dose increases?

 Some patients experience a temporary return or increase in GI symptoms with each dose escalation.
-However, because your body has already begun adapting during the 0.25mg phase, these symptoms are generally manageable.
+But because your body has already begun adapting during the 0.25mg phase, these symptoms are generally manageable.
 Your physician will pace your increases based on your tolerance.

 Can I take anti-nausea medication while on semaglutide?